Rep. Ralph Norman Attacked Over His Ties to Demon Sperm Doctor

 Norman claimed in a statement that he attended the event to promote “the safe reopening of schools” and wasn’t aware that Immanuel planned to attack the use of masks.
 But Norman also criticized social media platforms for deleting videos of Immanuel’s speech.

-Despite Immanuel’s claims about the efficacy of hydroxychloroquine, she has refused to offer any scientific data on her supposed success treating Covid-19 patients with the drug.
-The FDA has revoked emergency use authorization for treating Covid-19 patients with hydroxychloroquine, saying there was no proof it was useful in treatment.
+Despite Immanuel’s claims about the efficacy of hydroxychloroquine, she has refused to offer any scientific data supporting her supposed success treating COVID-19 patients with the drug.
+The FDA has revoked emergency use authorization for treating COVID-19 patients with hydroxychloroquine, saying there was no proof it was useful in treatment.